ginger51011/hue-forms/README.md

 Make sure `config.ini.default` is saved as `~/.config/hue-forms/config.ini` and fill it out.

-Also change `hue_forms/options.py` according to how you would like it.
-Add your Google API credentials as `credentials.json` as `~/.config/hue-forms/credentials.json`.
+Change `options.json.default` according to how you would like it, and move to `~./config/hue-forms/options.json`.
+Add your Google API credentials as `~/.config/hue-forms/credentials.json`.

 # The form